HEALTH AND DISABILITIES COORDINATOR

 • Successful clearance of criminal history and background check

-PREFERRED REQUISITES
+PREFERRED REQUISITES:

 • Possess a basic understanding of the scope of the Head Start effort and Trauma informed practices.